NumaHOP/Documentation/src/code/modules/workflow.md

 - WorkflowGroupController
 - WorkflowModelController

-Workflow are created when a document unit.
+Workflow are created on a document unit when the workflows are started on the lot level.
 But once a workflow started its steps can't be modified.

 When creating a workflow we use a workflow model.
 Workflow models are a template of a workflow.
 Each state has different statuses when